Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Introduction

 The present scenario historically mirrors the earlier development of dipolar atomic gas theory.
 The first dipolar Bose-Einstein condensate, realized in chromium~\cite{griesmaier2005bose}, showed excellent agreement with the dipolar Gross-Pitaevskii approach~\cite{goral2000bose,lahaye2009physics} in describing phenomena such as magnetostriction~\cite{stuhler2007magnetostriction} and anisotropic expansion~\cite{stuhler2005observation,giovanazzi2006expansion}.
 With the advent of more strongly dipolar species such as erbium and dysprosium~\cite{lu2011strongly,aikawa2012bose}, however, new effects emerged.
-In particular, the discovery of self-bound droplet phases in dysprosium~\cite{kadau2016observing} ---inaccessible to standard mean-field theory---motivated the inclusion of the Lee-Huang-Yang (LHY) quantum fluctuation correction~\cite{lima2011quantum}, similar to the discovery of self-bound states in binary Bose gases~\cite{Petrov2015,PetrovAstrakharchik2016,Semeghini2018,Cabrera2018}.
+In particular, the discovery of self-bound droplet phases in dysprosium~\cite{kadau2016observing}---inaccessible to standard mean-field theory---motivated the inclusion of the Lee-Huang-Yang (LHY) quantum fluctuation correction~\cite{lima2011quantum}, with similar self-bound states discussed in single component systems \cite{bulgac2002} and found in binary Bose gases~\cite{Petrov2015,PetrovAstrakharchik2016,Semeghini2018,Cabrera2018}.
 The extended Gross-Pitaevskii equation (eGPE), now widely used for dipolar systems~\cite{chomaz2016quantum,ferrier2016observation,wachtler2016quantum,bisset2016ground}, captures the essential features of dipolar superfluids and supersolids, as discussed in detail in the review by Chomaz {\it et al.}~\cite{chomaz2022dipolar}.

 Intrigued by these parallels, we here revisit the applicability of mean-field theory to molecular systems, and develop the extended Gross-Pitaevskii equation for molecules (eGPE-M) incorporating the LHY correction specifically tailored to single-microwave-shielded interactions.
 In contrast to earlier claims of its failure~\cite{langen2025dipolar,boudjemaa2025nonequilibrium}, we demonstrate that when used within its regime of validity, i.e., positive scattering lengths, the eGPE-M agrees {\it quantitatively} with exact path integral Monte Carlo (PIMC) simulations across superfluid, supersolid, and single-droplet regimes.